Amazon AWS and Microsoft Azure are great options for deploying MS SQL Server databases.

 The Azure SQL Database provides 99.99% uptime (monthly) and two high availability models.

-This Platform also offers a dev/test pricing model that provides up to 55% savings on license for Visual Studio subscribers.
+This option also offers a pricing model for Development and Testing environments which offers up to 55% savings for licensing for Visual Studio subscribers.

-It also provides a secondary read replica that allows reports to access a read-only version of a database without impacting the primary read/write database.
+It also provides a secondary readable replica that allows reports to access a read-only version of a db without impacting the primary database which is in read/write mode.

 From a licensing aspect, both cloud services provide a license-included fee model (you do not need to purchase extra licenses).